DopamineDriven/DevProfileGenerator/README.md

 Given that the developer has a GitHub profile

-When prompted for GitHub username and preferred color scheme
+When prompted for GitHub username and preferred color scheme in command line

 Then a corresponding PDF is generated from HTML